cmu-phil/py-tetrad/README.md

 You can also integrate Tetrad code into Python by making os.system (..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are [some examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.

-Please bear with us as we add and refine example modules and keep our code up to date.
+Please bear with us as we add and refine example modules and keep our code current.
 Please submit any problems or suggestions to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues), so that we can resolve them.
-In some cases it may not be obvious how to call a Tetrad class or method from Python.
-Please point out any difficulties you have, so that we can make it more intuitive to use for the next version.
+Sometimes it may not be obvious how to call a Tetrad class or method from Python.
+Please point out any difficulties you have, so we can make it more intuitive for the next version.

 We maintain a [current version of the Tetrad launch jar](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/resources), which is either the [current published version](https://github.com/cmu-phil/tetrad/releases) or else the current published version with some [adjustments](https://github.com/cmu-phil/tetrad/wiki/Forthcoming-fixes).
 The example code will work with this current jar.
 Feel free to use any version of Tetrad though.
 All artifacts for Tetrad for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/), with their corresponding API Javadocs, along wth signatures to verify authenticity.